Blueprint Review: Are "Live Forever" Supplements Healthy?

 Essential Capsules Ingredient Analysis

-We're unconvinced that consumers without a deficiency in vitamins or minerals benefit from their supplementation, particularly in some specific cases.
+We're unconvinced that consumers without a deficiency in vitamins or minerals benefit from their supplementation.

 Vitamin E, for instance, may even have a pro-aging effect according to a medical review published in the Gerontology journal.